Activity level and subsidised care

 If you’re getting Carer Allowance you’ll be able to access 72 hours of subsidised child care per fortnight.

 If you have mutual obligation requirements, you can access 36 hours of subsidised care per fortnight.
-You must also be getting 1 of these payments:
+You must also be getting one of these payments:

 Example of when we’ll use the lower activity level